OCA/project/project_task_materials_stock/README.rst

 Check option 'Consume Material' in Task Stage to generate a stock move when the task is in that stage.

+Go to Setting -> Configuration - > Projects and enable option "Manage time estimation on tasks"

 Usage
 =====
 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas